Mark Ternent MNZM, B Bus, Dip Mgt

 His responsibilities and achievements in this role involved being: the head of a branch of 450 people; the youngest member of the Navy’s first Strategic Planning Team; a designated Champion for Business Excellence organisation-wide; and the sponsor of a SAP deployment involving massive workflow and culture change.

 Success continued in his move to being a self-employed business coach.
 He worked with over 40 SMEs in a wide variety of industries, and was a consistent top performer in the Action International franchise with one of the highest rates of client retention.
 In voluntary work, he has been a National Assessor with the NZ Business Excellence Foundation, and recently stepped down as the Chair of the Kapiti Chamber of Commerce Inc, having led a tripling of the membership and substantial increase in the presence and influence of the organisation.

-He is still Chair and an Assessor for Business Kapiti Horowhenua Inc. which organises the annual Kapiti Horowhenua business awards, and Business Halls of Fame.
+Until recently, Mark was Chair and an Assessor, and Chief Assessor, for Business Kapiti Horowhenua Inc. which organises the annual Kapiti Horowhenua business awards, and Business Halls of Fame.
 He was made a Member of the New Zealand Order of Merit in the New Year’s Honours List 1998, for achievements whilst he was the NZ Purchasing Manager for Europe, based from London.
 While GTB is his main focus today, he still consults in strategy, change and leadership and other projects which interest him.

 He maintains an active role in his business community.
 Mark believes excellent and ethical business is a critical part of New Zealand’s future prosperity, and a vital part of a healthy community.
 He believes the rapid advance of IT offers tangible and value-adding options to businesses and these will help NZ to be competitive on the global stage.